 What should you do now?

-1. Plan for the change Start thinking about what to do once surcharging is no longer an option.
+Start thinking about what to do once surcharging is no longer an option.
 Could you adjust your pricing to absorb the cost?
-With fees lower, that might be manageable.
+With lower fees from the Interchange caps, that might be manageable.
 Eftpos NZ customers can use Verifone Central to run a report showing how much they collect through surcharges.
 Learn how to create a surcharge reporting template here.

-2. Ask your payment provider about lower fees From December 2025, you should see lower merchant service fees thanks to the new caps.
+From December 2025, you should see lower merchant service fees thanks to the new caps.
 If your fees don’t drop, ask your provider why.

-3. Stay up to date We’ll keep you posted as the law progresses.
+We’ll keep you posted as the law progresses.
 Once the Bill is passed, we’ll let you know what changes to make and when.
 Subscribe to our newsletter here.

 Looking ahead